elastic/ecs/rfcs/text/0037-host-metrics.md

 * host.network.ingress.bytes

 cgroup metrics were left out of the proposal by design and might be added later on.
+More details around cgroups can be found in the [cgroup RFC](https://github.com/elastic/ecs/pull/1627).

 <!--
 Stage 1: Describe at a high level how this change affects fields.
 Include new or updated yml field definitions for all of the essential fields in this draft.
 While not exhaustive, the fields documented here should be comprehensive enough to deeply evaluate the technical considerations of this change.
 The goal here is to validate the technical details for all essential fields and to provide a basis for adding experimental field definitions to the schema.
 Use GitHub code blocks with yml syntax formatting, and add them to the corresponding RFC folder.